In this section

-As well as being a popular visitor attraction, the Horsham Park Pond is an attenuation pond.
+As well as being a popular visitor attraction, Horsham Park Pond is an attenuation pond.
 This means it gathers excess surface water, alleviating pressure and capturing pollutants that may otherwise enter the River Arun.

 The first stage of preparation work started on July 26 2021.

-All works will be undertaken with as little physical impact and long term effect on the park as possible.
+All works will be undertaken with as little physical impact and long-term effect on the park as possible.

 There will be no work undertaken at the weekends to minimise visitor disruption.

-The improvement work completed so far include:
+The improvement work completed so far includes:

 - selectively removing trees to create gaps in the fringe vegetation allowing more light in and opening up viewpoints;